Benefits of code-coupled documentation

 Swimm users see immediate results: highly productive developer teams, quality documentation, faster onboarding, and collaborative culture where documentation can be trusted (it's up-to-date!) and knowledge sharing is prioritized.

-1. Create your docs and notes easily and quickly with Swimm's code-coupled editor
+1. Create your docs easily and quickly with Swimm's code-coupled editor

 We’re all short on time.
-Write your docs and notes quickly using Swimm’s code-coupled editor, which has rich text capabilities (colors, fonts, images, hyperlinks), Markdown, and live code snippets to embed in your docs from your repositories.
+Write your docs quickly using Swimm’s code-coupled editor, which has rich text capabilities (colors, fonts, images, hyperlinks), Markdown, and live code elements like snippets or tokens to embed in your docs from your repositories.

 2. Consume your docs right in your IDE

 IDE-integrated documentation is the easiest and most convenient way to read documentation.
 Your docs and notes are inside your IDE, so you don’t have to switch contexts to access your docs and search for existing documentation.